abhi1kumar/hrnet_pose_single_gpu/README.md

 Many other dense prediction tasks, such as segmentation, face alignment and object detection, etc. have been benefited by HRNet.
 More information can be found at [Deep High-Resolution Representation Learning](https://jingdongwang2017.github.io/Projects/HRNet/).

 ### Citation
-If you use our code or models in your research, please cite with:
+If you use this code or models in your research, please cite the original papers with:
 ```
 @inproceedings{sun2019deep,
   title={Deep High-Resolution Representation Learning for Human Pose Estimation},